troubleshooting

 COMPONENTS: There are four major gameplay components of the Lab:

-1. Coding Challenge: An introduction to very basic coding skills.
-Players program a robot to navigate a maze, using drag-and-drop commands.
+1. Coding Challenge: An introduction to basic coding skills.
+Players program a robot to navigate a maze using drag-and-drop commands.

-2. Password-Cracking Challenge: A series of “password duels” teach players the basics of how attackers might try to crack their passwords and how they can make better, more secure passwords.
+2. Password-Cracking Challenge: A series of “password duels” teaches players the basics of how attackers might try to crack their passwords and how they can make better, more secure passwords.

-3. Social Engineering Challenge: Players are presented with two apparently similar emails or websites.
+3. Social Engineering Challenge: Players are presented with two similar emails or websites.
 They must first identify the differences between them and then decide which one is a scam attempting to steal their information or money.
-This challenge also includes a number of audio recordings and transcripts of phone calls; players have to decide if they should trust the caller or not.
+This challenge also includes several audio recordings and phone call transcripts; players must determine if they should trust the caller.

-4. Network Attacks: As their companies grow, players must buy defenses to defend themselves against a series of cyber attacks.
-The better that players do in the three challenges, the more resources they’ll have to buy defenses.
+4. Network Attacks: As their companies grow, players must buy defenses to defend themselves against cyber attacks.
+The better players do in the three challenges, the more resources they’ll have to buy defenses.

-LOGIN REQUIREMENTS: You will need to have or create a login.
-You will need an account from Facebook, Google, PBS (free), or use the Guest Pass (no progress is saved).
+LOGIN REQUIREMENTS: You must have or create a login.
+You can use an account from Facebook, Google, or PBS (free), or you can use the Guest Pass (no progress is saved).

 Watch the Introduction Video